 - 2 extra-large eggs

 - 2 teaspoons sunflower oil, plus more for the pan

-- 2 cups (500 milliliters) buttermilk (either low-fat or full-fat), or plain yogurt or milk mixed with the juice of 1 lemon
+- 2 cups buttermilk, (either low-fat or full-fat), or plain yogurt or milk mixed with the juice of 1 lemon

 - Handful seeds or oats, for sprinkling

 - Butter, honey, preserves, or some other spreadable thing, for serving (optional)